whsv26/2024-09-otus-spring-sviridov/hw13-spring-batch/README.md

-На основе Spring Batch разработать процедуру миграции данных из реляционного хранилища в NoSQL или наоборот
+Develop a Data Migration Procedure from a Relational Store to NoSQL or Vice Versa Using Spring Batch

-## Цель
+## Goal

-Мигрировать данные с помощью Spring Batch
+Migrate data using Spring Batch

-## Результат
+## Result

-Приложение для пакетных обработок данных на Spring Batch
+Application for batch data processing with Spring Batch

-## Описание
+## Description

-- Задание может быть выполнено в отдельном приложении, с сущностями из ДЗ JPA и MongoDB.
+- The task can be implemented in a standalone application using entities from the JPA and MongoDB homework.
-- Вы можете выбрать другую доменную модель
+- You can choose a different domain model.
-- Не обязательно добавлять процесс миграции в веб-приложение. Приложение может быть оформлено в виде отдельной утилиты.
+- It is not necessary to include the migration process in a web application.
+It can be a separate utility.
-- Используя Spring Batch, следите, чтобы связи сущностей сохранились.
+- Using Spring Batch, ensure that entity relationships are preserved.
-- Опционально: Сделать restart задачи с помощью Spring Shell.
+- Optional: Enable task restart using Spring Shell.